preethika-11/EVENT-MANAGEMENT/README.md

 #### ***SQLite3 (development/testing) - Lightweight, serverless relational database.***
 ### Image Processing:
 #### ***Pillow - Python Imaging Library for tasks like image upload, resize, and manipulation.***
+# How to run locally
+### **Clone the Repository:**
+Clone this repository to your local machine using git clone https://github.com/preethika-11/EVENT-MANAGEMENT.git
+### **Install Dependencies:**
+Install any necessary dependencies by running pip install -r requirements.txt in the project directory.
+### **Configure Settings:**
+Customize Django settings such as database configuration, secret key, email settings, etc., as per your requirements.
+### **Initialize Database:**
+Run database migrations to create necessary tables by running python manage.py migrate.
+### **Create Superuser:**
+Create a superuser account to access the Django admin interface using python manage.py createsuperuser.
+### **Run the Development Server:**
+Start the Django development server by running python manage.py runserver.
+### **Access the Application:**
+Access the application by navigating to http://127.0.0.1:8000/ in your web browser.
+# What's next
+### Integration with External Platforms:
+Integrate with popular external platforms like social media and calendar applications for seamless data exchange and expanded functionality.
+### AI and Machine Learning:
+Explore the integration of AI and machine learning algorithms for predictive analytics and intelligent event planning assistance.